 Replacing a broken soap dispenser is a straightforward proposition.
 Remove the outer door, a stainless door liner, and insulation; pop out the broken dispenser, install the replacement part, and reassemble.
 This operation took the mechanic all of fifteen minutes, even with me sitting on a stool asking questions.
 The mechanic was young, I am guessing twenty-five or so, but he impressed me as supremely confident and knowledgeable.
-As we spoke, I learned that he was a second-generation appliance repairman, that his dad owns the firm, and that he had been going out on service calls since he was little.
+As we chatted, I learned that he was a second-generation appliance repairman, that his dad owns the firm, and that he had been going out on service calls since he was little.
 I told him that our mutual friend and colleague, the owner of the appliance store, had insisted I buy the Miele machines, and that I continue to be unimpressed.
 To my surprise the young mechanic told me that he agreed with the sales pitch and set about demonstrating.

-He went back out to his truck and brought back an oversized Lenovo laptop that he placed on the counter immediately above the dishwasher.
+He went out to his truck and brought back an oversized Lenovo laptop that he placed on the counter immediately above the dishwasher.
 Next he plugged in a small wire to the laptop and with a suction cup, attached it to the top of the door where the program readout is on the machine.
-After a few moments the dishwasher and laptop were speaking to one another, and the technician could now adjust the factory programmed settings on our machine to optimize performance.
+After a few moments, the dishwasher and laptop were speaking to one another, and the technician could now adjust the factory program settings on our machine to optimize performance.
 It turns out that every Miele dishwasher has this capability, and according to the technician, none of the competitors do.
 He also extolled the soundproofing of the units, stating that the Miele machines are approximately fifty pounds heavier than comparable Bosch machines.
 Ah voilà, there really is something to Miele’s place atop the dishwasher heap.